-Public availability of registered products is anticipated for June of 2020.
+Public availability of registered products is anticipated for summer of 2020.
 Public announcements of the program will occur around the same time.
 Engine and boat manufacturers are encouraged to begin discussions prior to that with their dealership networks.

 As an engine, boat, or fuel additive marketer, is there a cost to register gasoline additive products?
 What is the cost?

 Yes, there are costs associated with registering gasoline additive products.
 Costs are borne by fuel additive manufacturers or marketers who participate in the program.
 If you are a fuel additive marketer, please contact CQA here for specific details on the costs of participating in the GPP.

 Any manufacturer or marketer involved in the production and sale of GPP registered products must be licensed and undergo a range of product testing prior to becoming GPP registered.
 In addition, registered brand names are routinely audited to ensure that they meet the specification.
 This protocol ensures that the products are capable of meeting and maintaining the performance standards considered important to engine manufacturers.

 Timing will vary depending upon variables such as product and label compliance.
 However, the standard turnaround time is 4-6 weeks.

 Yes, for fuel additive marketers to maintain their GPP license and product registration they will need to submit production samples annually for compliance testing and renew their formulations, license, and brand registrations and pay associated fees.

 Will one registration be sufficient for fuel additive manufacturers that supply the same fuel additive to multiple OEMs or other fuel additive marketers?